Learn to Play Zoom Poker Like a Pro

 4. Adjust To Your New Table

-If you’re using a HUD or tagging your opponents like a good zoom player, it won’t take long until you can spot a good table from a bad one.
+If you’re using a HUD or tagging your opponents like a good Zoom player, it won’t take long until you can spot a good table from a bad one.
 Being able to tell the difference can greatly impact your win rate, as it allows you to make adjustments based on the table composition.

 For example, if you’re at a table with a lot of loose aggressive regulars, you won’t want to make a light open, as it will likely be 3bet, and you’ll just have to fold.
 However, if you’re on a table with a bunch of nits, making that light open suddenly becomes a lot more profitable, as you’re likely to pick up the blinds with very little resistance.